 Five million US dollars for Kewazo

 "So many aspects of the construction industry can benefit immensely from robot intelligence and RaaS offerings," says True Ventures partner Puneet Agarwal.
-"The KEWAZO team has a strong track record and a proven solution that addresses a significant need in a critical part of the industry.
+"The KEWAZO team has a strong track record and a proven solution that fills a significant need in a critical part of the industry.
 We are excited to fund this team."

 Newsletter